begin-theadventure/lutris-scripts/lutris-scripts/R5Reloaded/EA App/Readme.md

 Before, follow the tutorial on how to properly install R5Reloaded on [YouTube](https://youtu.be/FOkehL03CFc) or R5Reloaded [Discord](https://discord.com/invite/r5reloaded) in [#instructions](https://discord.com/channels/873158454850756638/873170878475669514/995977751502803014).

-You can also use my automatic [shell scripts](https://github.com/begin-theadventure/r5reloaded-upllers/releases) to install and update the client (after following the tutorial).
+After following the tutorial, you can use my [shell scripts](https://github.com/begin-theadventure/r5reloaded-upllers/releases) to install and update the client.

 Steps: